spotify/confidence-sdk-js/api/openfeature-server-provider.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "ConfidenceProviderFactoryOptions" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "createConfidenceServerProvider" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "createConfidenceServerProvider" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function createConfidenceServerProvider(options: ConfidenceProviderFactoryOptions): Provider;